Rao Narbir Singh

+Rao Narbir Singh is an Indian politician of the Bharatiya Janata Party, MLA from Badshahpur Assembly constituency of 2024-2029 Haryana Legislative Assembly, and holds 4 inisteries in 2024-29 Government of Haryana, namely the Ministry of Industries and Commerce, Environment, Foreign Cooperation, and Sainik Welfare.
+Exemplifying Aaya Ram Gaya Ram style of politics, he has been member of 6 different parties and switched parties at least 6 times.
+He is also a political dynast as his father late Mahavir Singh Yadav was a former Cabinet Minister in the State of Haryana and grandfather late Rao Mohar Singh Yadav also served as an M.L.C. in pre-partition Punjab in 1942.

-Rao Narbir Singh is an Indian politician and a member of the Bharatiya Janata Party.
-He is an active social and political reformer.
-He was Cabinet Minister (2014–19) in Government of Haryana for Department of Public Works (B&R) and Department of Public Health Engineering (Water Supply and Sanitation), Haryana.
-He won as BJP candidate from Badshahpur Assembly constituency during the 2014 Haryana Legislative Assembly election.
+He was denied ticket to contest 2019 election and hence was not a MLA during 2019-24 period.
+Earlier, from 2014 to 2019, he was Cabinet Minister in Government of Haryana for the Department of Public Works (B&R) and Department of Public Health Engineering (Water Supply and Sanitation).

 Early life

 Singh was born in Gurgaon on 2 April 1961.
 He is a grandson of Mohar Singh Yadav who was an M.L.C. in Punjab state before partition of India and Pakistan in 1942.
 His father Mahavir Singh Yadav was also a former cabinet Minister in the State of Haryana.

 Political career

 He has successfully contested Legislative elections from Jatusana (Haryana) in 1987 and Sohna (Haryana) in 1996.
 He has previously held the portfolios of State Home Minister in 1987 and Transport, Food & Supply and Cooperation Minister in 1996 in the Government of Haryana.
 He became the youngest elected representative in the country to hold the office of State Home Ministry at age 26.
 He also had additional charge of Sports and Printing & Stationery ministry in 1996.
 He unsuccessfully contested Lok Sabha election from Gurgaon in 2009.